jssblck/haskellrustlink/README.md

 This pretty much just works, with a couple downsides:

-- Whatever file actually includes the FFI library complains because "loading static libraries is not supported in this configuration".
+1. Whatever file actually includes the FFI library complains because "loading static libraries is not supported in this configuration".

 I think this is purely a language server issue, as the build itself works.
-  This is being worked around by telling `cargo` to build both a dynamic and static library- but this may not be ideal.
+This is being worked around by telling `cargo` to build both a dynamic and static library- but this may not be ideal;
+in particular I'm unsure how to force it to statically link if both are available.

-- The file must be linked from an abolute path, so the FFI target needs to be installed in a global place.
+2. The file must be linked from an abolute path, so the FFI target needs to be installed in a global place.

 **Output:**
 ```shell